 Online Continuing Education Course

-- Explain the necessary lifestyle changes for managing metabolic syndrome.
+- Explain recommended lifestyle changes for prevention of metabolic syndrome.

 TABLE OF CONTENTS